BlessedAndy/roambi-java-sdk/README.md

               --title
              title of the new document

-    addPermission      add permissions to a file
+    publish-with-file      Refresh a Roambi document based on data in a local file
-      Usage: addPermission [options]
+      Usage: publish-with-file [options]
         Options:
-              --access
-             'view' or 'publish'
-             Default: view
-              --groupIds
-             group ids
-              --target
-             target file
-              --userIds
-             user ids

-    upload      Upload and create a file in the Roambi Repository
-      Usage: upload [options]
-        Options:
               --file
-             locale file you with to upload
+             local source file
               --folder
              remote folder destination
               --permission
-             set permissions for new file
+             set permissions for new document
+              --template
+             template rbi
               --title
-             title of the new file
+             title of the new document

-    configure      Bootstrap a the client .properties file
-      Usage: configure [options]

     removePermission      remove permissions to a file
       Usage: removePermission [options]